| One

-of the root assumptions [link] of
+of the basic assumptions [link] of

 and economy is fundamentally

-superior to existing structures. [link] For
+superior to existing organizational structures and processes. [link] For

 this reason, NavCenters are designed to facilitate